-We pick our favourite nasi lemak stalls serving the best coconut rice with egg, ikan bilis, otah, chicken wings and more!
+These nasi lemak eateries serve some of the best coconut rice with egg, ikan bilis, otah, chicken wing and more.

-The world ‘lemak’ itself means full-flavoured or rich, referring to how it is cooked with coconut milk to get its distinctive flavour.
-It’s usually served with an accompaniment of chicken wings, fried anchovies, otah, eggs – plus other toppings of your liking – and, of course, the spicy-sweet sambal that pulls the dish together.
-Let’s get hunting for the best spots!
+Rice is a staple of local food – and we don’t just do plain ol’ white rice.
+There are countless varieties of fried rice, chicken rice, biryani, and the crowd favourite: Nasi lemak.
+The word ‘lemak’ means full-flavoured or rich, referring to how it is cooked with coconut milk to get its distinctive flavour.
+It’s usually served with an accompaniment of chicken wings, ikan bilis (fried anchovies), otah (grilled fish cake) and eggs – plus toppings of your liking.
+And, of course, don’t miss out on the spicy-sweet sambal that pulls the dish together.
+Let’s go hunting for nasi lemak spots in Singapore!

 The Coconut Club

-$14 for a plate of nasi lemak?
+More than $14 for a plate of nasi lemak?
 The audacity.
 But don’t knock it before you try it.
-Yes, it is a tad pricier than the usual serving in Singapore but we’d say it’s worth all your money.
-A typical serving comes piled high with coconut rice, a generous and very delicious chicken leg, ikan bilis, peanuts, cucumber, fried egg and sambal.
-Plus it’s all plated out very nicely, which is a bonus for this dish since it isn’t the most photogenic.
-And though it is a mighty fine specimen of this Singaporean classic, it should be more of a ‘treat yo’self’ day kind of experience.
+A typical order comes piled high with coconut rice, a generously-sized (and delicious!) chicken leg, ikan bilis, peanuts, cucumber, fried egg and sambal.
+You can also get other sets with fish or otah, and heap on sides like beef rendang, sambal sotong (squid) and fried eggplant, finishing off with a bowl of cendol.
+It’s all plated out nicely, which is a bonus since this dish isn’t the most photogenic.
+And though this is a mighty fine specimen of our Singaporean classic, it’s more of a ‘treat yo’self’ kind of experience.

 Selera Rasa Nasi Lemak

-Weekend mornings are never complete without a dose of coconut rice and its trimmings.
 One of the more central places dishing out this breakfast delight is the popular stall at Adam Road Food Centre.
-The lines are always long here, so that’s telling of its pure, savoury goodness.
-Choose between seven different sets – they’re made up of different components like sunny side up, fried fish or otah).
-First timers can order up the Royal Rumble: It’s packed to the brim with incredible fried goodies.
-Also, just a tip: Be prepared to use your hands – it can and will get messy.
+Lines are always long, which is telling of its pure, savoury goodness.
+Choose between multiple sets – they’re made up of different components like sunny side up, fried fish or otah.
+First timers can order the Royal Rumble ($5.90): It’s packed to the brim with incredible fried goodies including chicken wing and begedil (fried potato patty).
+Pro tip: Be prepared to use your hands – it can and will get messy.

 Selera Rasa Nasi Lemak, #01-02, Adam Road Food Centre, 2 Adam Road, Singapore 289876